-Our Work With LGBTIQA+ Communities
+Our Work With LGBTI+ Communities

-We know that the older LGBTIQA+ communities are often not accessing supports and services they are entitled to and are often absent from resources and services.
+We know that the older LGBTI+ communities are often not accessing supports and services they are entitled to and are often absent from resources and services.
 For that reason Catalyst Foundation aims to increase awareness of ageing issues through the delivery of projects, programs and services which support seniors to live active, independent and connected lives.
 Our programs are inclusive and promote engagement and improve social, emotional and health and well-being.

 As Catalyst Foundation moves ahead with our work we are listening to the needs and wants of the community, taking that feedback, and where possible providing services and projects that reflect identified needs.

 - Social groups for LGBTI+ communities over 50

 - An online directory of LGBTI+ services & activities across South Australia, The Rainbow Directory SA

 - “Toward a Safe Space” – LGBTI+ Domestic and Family Violence training

 - LGBTI+ 101 Professional Development Training for workers in the community sector

 - A monthly e-newsletter for LGBTI+ people over 50

 For more information about any of these services, please email Catalyst’s LGBTI+ Project Officer here.